positive-js/mosaic/src/lib/divider/divider.md

-`<mc-divider>` is a component that allows for Material styling of a line separator with various orientation options.
+`<mc-divider>` is a component that allows for Mosaic styling of a line separator with various orientation options.

 <!-- example(divider-overview) -->

 ### Simple divider

-A `<mc-divider>` element can be used on its own to create a horizontal or vertical line styled with a Material theme
+A `<mc-divider>` element can be used on its own to create a horizontal or vertical line styled with a Mosaic theme

 ```html
 <mc-divider></mc-divider>